Sanish1246/driving-school-booking-system/README.md

 ## 🧪 Using the Program

-Once the program is started, users can choose from a dropdown menu, one of the following roles:
+Once the program is started, users can choose one of the following roles:

 1. **Student** – Can book lessons and view their upcoming sessions.
 2. **Instructor** – Can view lessons assigned to them.